CO-OPERATORS GENERAL INSURANCE COMPANY REPORTS FIRST QUARTER 2023 RESULTS

 May 11, 2023

-This quarterly earnings news release should be read in conjunction with our first quarter 2022 unaudited condensed consolidated interim financial statements and Management's Discussion and Analysis (MD&A) as well as our 2021 Annual Report which are available on SEDAR at www.sedar.com.
+As a result of new accounting standards for insurance contracts (IFRS 17) and financial instruments (IFRS 9) being applied for the first time in the current period, 2023 results have been presented under the new standards and 2022 results have been restated where possible.
+This quarterly earnings news release should be read in conjunction with our first quarter 2023 unaudited condensed consolidated interim financial statements and management's discussion and analysis (MD&A), which include more information on the new accounting standards and the resulting changes, as well as our 2022 Annual Report which are all available on SEDAR at www.sedar.com.
 Unless otherwise noted, all amounts are expressed in Canadian dollars.

-GUELPH, ON, May 6, 2022 /CNW/ - Co-operators General Insurance Company (Co-operators General) today released consolidated financial results for the three months ended March 31, 2022.
-The consolidated net income was $132.2 million compared to net income of $197.8 million for the same quarter in 2021.
-This resulted in earnings per common share of $4.84 for the quarter, compared to earnings per share of $7.36 in the same period last year.
+GUELPH, ON, May 11, 2023 /CNW/ - Co-operators General Insurance Company (Co-operators General) today released consolidated financial results for the three months ended March 31, 2023.
+The consolidated net income was $23.2 million compared to net income of $72.2 million for the same quarter in 2022.
+This resulted in earnings per common share of $0.82 for the quarter, compared to earnings per common share of $2.60 in the same period last year.

 CO-OPERATORS GENERAL'S FIRST QUARTER FINANCIAL HIGHLIGHTS

-($ in millions except for earnings per share and ratios)
+($ in millions except for earnings per common share and ratios)

 Key financial data

 Direct written premium (DWP)

 Net insurance revenue